- WHY FATIMA

 Lives Of The Saints By Alban Butler, Benziger Bros.
 Edition www.globalgrey.co.uk

-Lesson from Isaias the Prophet.
+Lesson from the Book of Genesis.

 Continuation of the Holy Gospel According to St. Matthew.

 [Christ rides into Jerusalem upon an ass.
 He casts the buyers and sellers out of the temple, curses the fig tree and puts to silence the priests and scribes.]

 At that time, Jesus spoke this parable to the multitude of the Jews and chief priests: There was a certain householder, who planted a vineyard, and made a hedge round about it, and dug in it a press, and built a tower, and let it out to husbandmen; and went into a strange country.
 And when the time of the fruits drew nigh, he sent his servants to the husbandmen that they might receive the fruits thereof.
 And the husbandmen laying hands on his servants, beat one, and killed another, and stoned another.